 This kit has too many the part number misprints of the assembling manual.
 I felt it was the most brutal manual in the Dragon kits I have ever made.
 It was the level that I wanted to throw out, not the spelling mistake of the color names as usual.
-I actually thrown out around this photo in this March…..
+I have thrown out around this photo in this March…..

 Then, I restarted it because the artillery crew 2 kits stock will not be completed forever without starting.
 If it is a car, a problem may become bigger than a recall.
-Though the parts mold is sharp, the this kit is very disappointing.
+Though the parts mold is sharp, then this kit is very disappointing.

 Including the cylindrical part of the A47, often there are not indicated parts of the instruction manual, part number difference mistake is scattered.

 The brass hydraulic pressure piston should be jointed to the plastic parts.
 If the plastics component was glued together like a picture, it was a mistake.
 It’s difficult to explain by sentences.

 I have written only a bad point of the assembling manual.
 There are a lot of parts with the part of 2 legs, it is also complicated.
 The parts mounting layout is shown from the left and from the right, which is very helpful for my assembling.

 The metal barrel is very good.
 I think these days manufacturer had a full of service spirit like this metal barrel often attached to the kit from the beginning.
 When it’s metal, the complete round goes out easily, so such intention does whether you say that I increase in a precise sense.
 It may be complacency.
 The metal barren is easily reproducing true circle, and it will increase the precision.
 Even it may be a self-satisfaction.